Cup-Of-JavaScript/javascript-postgres-db/assignments.md

 Create an arrow function called `updatePerson` that accepts a person id and a first name.
 This function updates the first name of the person id passed into this function.

 #### Ex.
 16 Insert New Bookstore
-Create an arrow function called `addBookStore` that adds a new bookstore to the bookstore table.
+Create an arrow function called `addBookstore` that adds a new bookstore to the bookstore table.

 #### Ex.
 17 Insert Add New Book
 Create an arrow function called `addBook` that accepts a book title, isbn and bookstore id.
-This function must insert into the `book`, `book_store_book` and `book_store tables`.
+This function must insert into the `book` and `book_store_book` tables.